Winter 2020-21 Visitors Guide

 FOOD & BEVERAGE

-As of November 23, we are only offering takeout options with limited menus.
+Indoor and outdoor dining plus takeout food are available in the base area and at mid-mountain.
 Check out our dining page for the most current dining information and availability.
-You will not be able to eat your brown-bag lunch indoors.
+You cannot eat your brown-bag lunch indoors.

 RENTALS & TUNE SHOP